flipperdevices/flipperzero-firmware/documentation/docs/file_formats/InfraredFileFormats.md

     command: 15 00 00 00

 ### Description

 Filename extension: `.ir`

 This file format is used to store an infrared remote that consists of an arbitrary number of buttons.
 Each button is separated from others by a comment character (`#`) for better readability.

 Known protocols are represented in the `parsed` form, whereas non-recognised signals may be saved and re-transmitted as `raw` data.

-#### Version history:
+#### Version history

 1. Initial version.

 #### Format fields

 | Name       | Use     | Type   | Description |
 | ---------- | ------- | ------ |------------ |
 | name       | both    | string | Name of the button.
 Only printable ASCII characters are allowed. |